shajra/nix-project/doc/nix-usage-noflakes.md

 Like other Nix commands, using `--file .` tells `nix shell` to read a Nix expression from `./default.nix`.
 The positional arguments when calling `nix shell` with `--file` are the attribute paths selecting packages to put on the `PATH`.

-Note, if you don't use the `--file` switch, `nix shell` will assume you are working with a flake.
+Note, if you don't use the `--file` option, `nix shell` will assume you are working with a flake.

-The command to run within the shell is specified after the `--command` switch. `nix shell` runs the command in a shell set up with a `PATH` environment variable, including all the `bin` directories provided by the selected packages.
+The command to run within the shell is specified after the `--command` option. `nix shell` runs the command in a shell set up with a `PATH` environment variable, including all the `bin` directories provided by the selected packages.

-If you want to enter a shell with the set up `PATH`, you can drop the `--command` switch and following arguments.
+If you want to enter a shell with the set up `PATH`, you can drop the `--command` option and following arguments.

 `nix shell` also supports an `--ignore-environment` flag that restricts `PATH` to only packages selected, rather than extending the `PATH` of the caller's environment.
 With `--ignore-environment`, the invocation is more sandboxed.

 ## Running executables<a id="sec-3-6"></a>

-The `nix run` command allows us to run executables from packages with a more concise syntax than `nix shell` with a `--command` switch.
+The `nix run` command allows us to run executables from packages with a more concise syntax than `nix shell` with a `--command` option.
 Like `nix search`, and `nix shell`, this requires enablement of the experimental `nix-command` feature.

 Different from what `nix shell` does, `nix run` detects which executable to run from a package. `nix run` assumes the specified package provides an executable with the same name as the package.